JayScarrott/mr-johnson/readme.md

 ###  Media

-If you have used any media on your site (images, audio, video etc) you can credit them here.
-I like to link back to the source where I found the media, and include where on the site the image is used.
+All media used on the site is from the band.

 ###  Acknowledgments